MiahMontgomery/Titan/VERCEL_DEPLOYMENT.md

 6. Click "Deploy"

-This approach uses a simplified version of the client that's specifically formatted for Vercel deployment.
-It contains all the essential code but removes any potential configuration issues.
+The `vercel/client` directory contains a simplified version of the client that's specifically formatted for Vercel deployment with proper configuration in vercel.json and all necessary build scripts.

-## Option 2: Direct Client Deployment

-If you prefer to deploy the main client code directly:

-### Steps:

-1. Log in to your Vercel account
-2. Click "Add New..." → "Project"
-3. Connect to your GitHub repository (MiahMontgomery/Titan)
-4. Configure the project:
-   - **Framework Preset**: Other (not Vite)
-   - **Root Directory**: `client`
-   - **Build Command**: `npm install && npm run build`
-   - **Output Directory**: `dist`

-5. Add the same environment variables as in Option 1
-6. Click "Deploy"

-## Troubleshooting
+## Troubleshooting Common Issues

+### Build Failures

-If you encounter the "Command 'vite build' exited with 127" error:
+If you encounter build failures:

-1. Try Option 1 (simplified deployment) which is specifically designed to avoid this error
-2. In Vercel project settings, try changing the "Framework Preset" to "Other" instead of "Vite"
-3. Make sure Node.js version is set to 16.x or higher in the Vercel project settings
+1. Check the Node.js version in Settings → General → Node.js Version (use 22.x as shown in the screenshots)
+2. Make sure "Include files outside of the Root Directory" is enabled if you have dependencies on shared code
+3. Ensure all required environment variables are set correctly
-4. Check deployment logs for more specific error messages
+4. Review deployment logs for specific error messages

+### Framework Detection Issues

+If Vercel incorrectly detects the framework:

+1. Manually set Framework Preset to "Other" in the project settings
+2. Use the explicit configuration in our `vercel.json` file to override framework-specific settings
+3. Make sure the build command uses the custom build script (`npm run build` which runs our `build.js`)

+### Missing Dependencies

+If you see errors about missing dependencies:

+1. Check the CI workflow logs to see if any install steps failed
+2. Make sure you're using the `vercel/client` directory which has all dependencies explicitly listed
+3. Verify the package.json file is correctly formatted and includes all required dependencies

+## Domain Configuration

-## After Deployment
+After successful deployment:

+1. Your app will be available at `https://titan-[generated-id].vercel.app`
+2. You can add custom domains in the Vercel project settings
-Once deployed, your client will be available at the Vercel-assigned URL.
-Update your environment variables in the server deployment to point CORS settings to this new URL.
+3. Update your environment variables in the server deployment to point CORS settings to your Vercel domain

+## Configuration Screenshots

+The repository contains reference screenshots in `attached_assets` showing the correct Vercel configuration that led to successful deployment.
+Refer to these if you're uncertain about specific settings.